Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Introduction

 \section{Introduction}

 \acresetall

 With the widespread deployment of \ac{IoT}, cellular networks are shifting from “connected everything” in 5G to “connected intelligence” in 6G systems~\cite{letaief2019roadmap}.
 This shift is driven by the growing need to process distributed data at the network edge devices~\cite{wang2023road}.
-In this context, \ac{AirComp} has emerged as a promising technique that leverages the signal superposition property to compute functions directly during transmission~\cite{csahin2023survey}.
-The information-theoretic studies~\cite{nazer2007computation} shows that such joint computation-communication designs can outperform separating communication from computation in terms of efficiency and latency.
+In this context, \ac{AirComp} has emerged as a promising technique that leverages the signal superposition property to compute functions directly during transmission~\cite{csahin2023survey}. {In particular, \ac{AirComp} supports 6G intelligence applications such as collaborative sensing and \ac{AirFL}, where local model updates are efficiently aggregated across devices to enable global model training~\cite{zhu2018mimo}}.

-However, analog \ac{AirComp} relies on uncoded transmission, making it vulnerable to noise and fading, and incompatible with modern digital infrastructures~\cite{hellstrom2022wireless}.
+Analog \ac{AirComp} relies on uncoded transmission, making it vulnerable to noise and fading, and incompatible with modern digital infrastructures.
 To address these limitations, several digital \ac{AirComp} methods have been developed, such as one-bit broadband digital aggregation (OBDA), majority-vote frequency-shift keying (FSK), and their asynchronous and non-coherent extensions.
 However, these methods are often limited to fewer number of transmitters or specific functions~\cite{csahin2023survey}.
-To provide a more general and scalable solution, ChannelComp~\cite{saeed2023ChannelComp} was introduced to enable arbitrary function computation over the \ac{MAC}s by designing digital modulation schemes via optimization.
-To reduce its optimization complexity, SumComp~\cite{razavikia2024sumcomp} focuses on summation function computation by jointly designing the input coding and constellation mapping.
-Both frameworks adopt the single-symbol modulation design, where each input is mapped to a single modulated symbol.
+To provide a more general solution, ChannelComp~\cite{saeed2023ChannelComp} was introduced to enable arbitrary function computation over a \ac{MAC} by designing digital modulation schemes via optimization, and it adopts a single-symbol modulation design where each input is mapped to a single modulated symbol.

-While the digital \ac{AirComp} solutions make it well-suited for practical deployment, its reliability under noisy conditions is not fully guaranteed.
-As a result, recent works has focused on multi-symbol modulation to enhance the computation performance through redundant symbol transmission~\cite{liu2025digital,yan2025remac,yan2024novel}.
-Bit-Slicing~\cite{liu2025digital} improves robustness by dividing the bit representation of each input into segments, transmitted as separate modulated symbols.
-ReMAC~\cite{yan2025remac} enhances reliability by selectively repeating modulated symbols across multiple time slots.
-However, Bit-Slicing suffers from increased approximation error when extended to nonlinear functions, while the repetition coding design in ReMAC leads to higher computational complexity~\cite{yan2025remac}.